Dextroz/CryptoPy/README.md

 ## Changelog

+* 0.0.2 - Added PyPi support.
+Altered `encrypt_file` to overwrite the file supplied for encryption instead of creating a new file and deleting the old one (done in version 0.0.1).

 * 0.0.1 - Inital relase.
 Can encrypt or decrypt a user specified file using the Advanced Encryption Standard (AES).

 ## Authors -- Contributors